Anthony4m/mars/docs/mars-compiler-progress.md

 This document tracks the implementation progress of the Mars programming language compiler.

-## Overall Status: **Solid Foundation** 🟢
+## Overall Status: **Feature-Rich Language** 🟢

-Mars has a **complete and working foundation** with all core language features implemented and tested.
-The language can execute basic programs with variables, functions, control flow, and output.
+Mars has evolved into a **comprehensive programming language** with extensive built-in functionality.
+The language now supports advanced features including string/array operations, comprehensive math functions, type checking, and a rich standard library of 25+ built-in functions.

 ## Implementation Progress